Ela-Bo/YouTube_Success_Prediction/README.md

 ![](https://github.com/Ela-Bo/YouTube_Success_Prediction/blob/main/image.png)
 [Image Source](https://pixabay.com/de/photos/kamera-digital-fotografie-isoliert-819359/ )

-**In case of sensitive internal data: Please note that the notebooks will be provided as soon as possible after clarification with our stakeholder**
+**In case of sensitive internal data: Please note that the notebooks will be provided as soon as possible after clarification with our stakeholder.
+[Here](https://github.com/Ela-Bo/YouTube_Success_Prediction/blob/main/Presentation.pdf) you can find a short presentation.**

 # YouTube Success is predictable!
 ## Utilizing early view patterns to predict the success of a YouTube video with machine learning techniques.